Leidenfrost effect: Details

 The effect was also described by the Victorian steam boiler designer, William Fairbairn, in reference to its effect on massively reducing heat transfer from a hot iron surface to water, such as within a boiler.
 In a pair of lectures on boiler design, he cited the work of Pierre Hippolyte Boutigny (1798–1884) and Professor Bowman of King's College, London, in studying this.
 A drop of water that was vaporized almost immediately at 168 C persisted for 152 seconds at 202 C. Lower temperatures in a boiler firebox might evaporate water more quickly as a result; compare Mpemba effect.
 An alternative approach was to increase the temperature beyond the Leidenfrost point.
 Fairbairn considered this, too, and may have been contemplating the flash steam boiler, but considered the technical aspects insurmountable for the time.

 The Leidenfrost point may also be taken to be the temperature for which the hovering droplet lasts longest.

 It has been demonstrated that it is possible to stabilize the Leidenfrost vapor layer of water by exploiting superhydrophobic surfaces.
 In this case, once the vapor layer is established, cooling never collapses the layer, and no nucleate boiling occurs; the layer instead slowly relaxes until the surface is cooled.

 Droplets of different liquids with different boiling temperatures will also exhibit a Leidenfrost effect with respect to each other and repel each other.

 The Leidenfrost effect has been used for the development of high sensitivity ambient mass spectrometry.
 Under the influence of the Leidenfrost condition, the levitating droplet does not release molecules, and the molecules are enriched inside the droplet.
 At the last moment of droplet evaporation, all the enriched molecules release in a short time period and thereby increase the sensitivity.

 A heat engine based on the Leidenfrost effect has been prototyped; it has the advantage of extremely low friction.

+The effect also applies when the surface is at room temperature but the liquid is cryogenic, allowing liquid nitrogen droplets to harmlessly roll off exposed skin.
+Conversely, the inverse Leidenfrost effect lets drops of relatively warm liquid levitate on a bath of liquid nitrogen.